Ohio Probation Violations and Revocation Hearings

 - Violating the terms of a domestic violence protective order

 - Failing to register as a sex offender

 - Failing to report a change of address or employment status

 - Conviction for a new offense

-As a former elected Hamilton County Prosecuting Attorney, Municipal Court Judge and police officer, Mike Allen understands how to work with probation officers to resolve problems, ideally before they even get into court for a revocation hearing.
+As the former elected Hamilton County Prosecuting Attorney, Municipal Court Judge and police officer, Mike Allen understands how to work with probation officers to resolve problems, ideally before they even get into court for a revocation hearing.

 For persons on probation who are arrested on new criminal charges, the situation is even more serious.
 Not only can probation on the original sentence be revoked, but any sentence on conviction of the new offense might well be added to run after completion of the original sentence.
-Mike Allen's experience in with the defense of serious criminal charges can give you a solid chance at the best possible resolution of your case as the facts and the law will allow.
+Mr. Allen's experience in with the defense of serious criminal charges can give you a solid chance at the best possible resolution of your case as the facts and the law will allow.

 To learn more about his ability to protect your interests in a case involving technical probation violations or an arrest on new charges while on probation, contact a knowledgeable criminal defense attorney at the office of Michael K. Allen & Associates in Cincinnati.

 For assistance contact us at 513-823-4224.
 You may also contact us by e-mail.